ryonaldteofilo/FlaskRestAPI/README.md

 # FlaskRestAPI
-A simple RESTful API written with Python, Flask and its extensions.
+A simple RESTful API written with Flask and its extensions.

 ## Features
 - JWT integration with Flask-JWT-Extended.